-- Minor Revisions: Submission requires minor changes prior to acceptance.
+- - Minor revisions: Your submission requires minor changes prior to acceptance.

-- Major Revisions: Submission needs significant re-working.
+- - Major revisions: Your submission needs significant re-working.
 A new file must be submitted and another round of review will take place upon re-submission.

-- Rejection: Submission is deemed unsuitable for publication (subject matter does not match the journal's criteria, submission is of insufficient originality, or submission is not seen to be of high enough quality).
+- - Reject: Submission is deemed unsuitable for publication (subject matter does not match the journal's criteria, submission is of insufficient originality, or submission is not seen to be of high enough quality).

 Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international Advisory Committee.